 Rather than continue meddling with TCF, I decided to do my best to write a book that would make a lot of money.
 It didn't have to be artistically brilliant, it just had to make sense, be entertaining, and fit neatly into a marketable genre.
 I decided that a 5-book erotic romance series would be optimal in terms of effort and profit, so I swore to myself that I wouldn't get sidetracked with clever ideas or a complicated plot, and started writing the first book.
 About 20k words later, I realized that I was trying to force myself to write in a minimalist style -- a habit I'd developed from two decades of non-fiction work -- but my instinct was to go deeper into character study.
 At first I tried to "fix" it as I'd done with the first edition of Try Catch Finally -- by removing all the internal narration -- but then I asked myself why I couldn't just follow my instincts.
 Not only was that what I wanted to write, it was also what I wanted to read, so why would I remove it?

 That is when I stopped and decided to quantify my "style."
 It probably seems silly to most people, but I was not able to describe exactly who I was as a writer because I'd never done any literary navel-gazing; I just did what I did.
 But what exactly was I doing?
 The result of that effort is a collection of principles, guidelines, and themes that I decided should be called Dark Impressionism.
 The intention was not so much to define what my style must or should be, but to describe what it already is and to analyze what I truly want to write about.
 It also enabled me to recognize some bad habits, inefficient patterns, and mistakes.
 I decided to set the romance series aside so that I could use this newly-defined framework to rewrite -- for the final time -- the novels I'd previously published, starting with Try Catch Finally.
-The second edition -- or what I prefer to think of as the Worse Edition -- will be released on November 20, 2022 in several formats.
+The second edition -- or what I prefer to think of as the Worse Edition -- was released on November 20, 2022 in several formats.
 After seven complete revisions that encompassed a period of three years, I can confidently say that this is the first time in my career that I've felt I released a truly great book with no compromises or concessions.

 The idea for Try Catch Finally originated in 2015 while I was a contract worker for an IT megacorporation.
 My contract had been renewed a few times, everyone was pleased with my work, and the company offered to hire me as a full-time employee.
 They created a job req specifically for me, then posted it internally.
 Per company policy, any employees who were in "redeployment" (they'd been laid-off, but were given an interval of time to look for other jobs within the company before they were officially terminated) were to be given top consideration before any outside candidates.
 As a contractor, I was an outside candidate for my own job.
 An employee went into redeployment, saw the opening, and took my job.
 My contract was subsequently cancelled with no severance, and I was asked to never contact any of my former co-workers again.
 It felt like a public execution.
 The job-stealer was not just anyone -- it was someone I worked with often, and had gone the extra mile to help on many occasions.
 Through the panic and grief of losing the best job I ever had, I found humor in the form of bitter irony: getting laid-off was the best thing that could've happened to that job-stealing Asshole.
 I began imagining a corporate environment in which losing your job because someone else got laid-off was the least fucked-up thing that could happen.